 To conduct an evaluation, we need to take the information gathered from the baseline survey and rate it against an established benchmark.
 A benchmark is a standard by which the system can be measured or judged, for instance, we might say XYZ's SMS is "benchmark of quality" in our industry.
 In the optional modules of this course (Modules 5-12); you will be introduced to the OSHA Safety and Health Program Assessment Worksheet which may be used as a benchmark.
 This audit evaluates the same 58 elements of a SMS also used by OSHA to evaluate companies participating in the Safety and Health Achievement Program (SHARP).
 You may also be interested in using other evaluation standards as benchmarks such as:

+Let’s have a little fun with a simple example of the analysis and evaluation process.
 There is a basket of apples on the counter.
 You see one apple has a bump on it!
 You have now identified a possible problem.